Advertising and Video Brief Templates

 The tone of Voice – Your brand’s personality

 Your brand is more significant than just your product.
-Think carefully about how your brand should come across to the public.
-Describe the tone of voice to be used in your messaging as precisely as possible.
+Think about how your brand should come across to the public.
+Describe the tone of voice to be used in your messaging precisely.

 Condense your message into a concise nugget of thought.
 The single-minded message will help focus the creatives to make sure this message comes across.